jeldikk/python-learning/beginner-course-content.md

 ### Course Content
 1. Basic Data types
-   - int, float
+   * int, float
-   - binary and logical operation on basic data types
+   * binary and logical operation on basic data types
-   - understanding string and different operations on python
+   * understanding string and different operations on python
-   - typecasting in python; a way of casting one type to another
+   * typecasting in python; a way of casting one type to another
 <br />

 2. Learn how basic stdin and stdout works in python; we will learn how to format output text and also understand how program debugging works with python
 <br >

-3. Data structures provided by python:
+3. Data structures provided by python
-   * List
+   - List
    * Dictionary
    * Tuple
    * Set